 Anyone meeting the eligibility requirements set forth above can submit an application.
 The review of the application is based on the scientific merit of proposed research, the quality of the response to the NIH critique, and the applicant.back to top

 Awards are not transferrable between individuals or across institutions.
 An award recipient who changes institutions during the award period would forfeit the award, and the institution would need to return all remaining award funds to ASH upon the recipient's departure.back to top

 Reallocation, Extension, Deferral

 Awardees may request a reallocation of funds from one expense category to another by submitting the request in writing to the Treasurer at the Society’s headquarters.
 This written request must specify the dollar amount, which categories are impacted, and a justification as to why this change is necessary.
-The salary from the ASH award to the investigation must remain within +/- 10% of the original budget proposal submitted with the application.
+The salary from the ASH award to the investigator must remain within +/- 10% of the original budget proposal submitted with the application.